Our Team

 Student Mentor, Gepps Cross

 Scott was born in England with a passion for football, playing at academies across the UK.Scott holds a Bachelor of Exercise Science from Flinders University and has worked with Adelaide United in roles such as Youth Team Assistant Strength & Conditioning Coach, A-League Women’s Head Strength & Conditioning Coach, and Sports Scientist.
-Scott is very excited to use his experience to help SCSA students reach their full potential both personally and as they seek professional opportuities to work in meaningful and relevant work.
+Scott is very excited to use his experience to help SCSA students reach their full potential both personally and as they seek professional opportunities to work in meaningful and relevant work.

 Sam Carmichael